psmedley/qt6-webengine-os2/src/3rdparty/chromium/docs/adding_to_third_party.md

 ## Get the code

-There are two common ways to depend on third-party code: you can reference a Git repo directly (via entries in the DEPS file), or you can check in a snapshot.
-The former is preferable if you are actively developing in it or need access to the history; the latter is better if you don't need the full history of the repo or don't need to pick up every single change.
-And, of course, if the code you need isn't in a Git repo, you have to do the latter.
+There are two common ways to depend on third-party code: you can reference a Git repo directly (via entries in the DEPS file) or you can check in a snapshot.
+The former is preferable in most cases:

+1. If you are actively developing in the upstream repo, then having the DEPS file include the upstream (that's been mirrored to GoB, see below) can be a way to include those changes into Chromium at a particular revision.
+The DEPS file will be updated to a new revision when you are ready to "roll" the new version into Chromium.
+This also avoids duplicate copies of the code showing up in multiple repos leading to contributor confusion.
+1. This interacts favorably with our upstream tracking automation.
+We automatically consume the upstream Git hashes and match them against a database of known upstreams to tracking drift between Chromium and upstream sources.
+1. This makes adding deps that don't need local changes easier.
+E.g. some of our automation automatically converts non-GN build rules into GN build rules without any additional CLs.

+Checking in a snapshot is useful if this is effectively taking on maintenance of an unmaintained project (e.g. an ancient library that we're going to GN-ify that hasn't been updated in years).
+And, of course, if the code you need isn't in a Git repo, then you have to snapshot.

 ### Node packages